gvwilson/thirdbit/_posts/2022/2022-12-14-teaching-in-the-third-dimension.md

 In particular,
 what happens when we're trying to explain the design of even a small program step by step?

-I tried to draw an example for this blog post but couldn't---not in two dimensions.
+I tried to draw an example for this blog post but couldn't—not in two dimensions.
 The problem is the need for a third kind of connection that links changes to physical elements and execution paths.
 It's just barely readable for a single small change: